Wofford hosts Atwell and UNC Greensboro - WTOP News

 Spartanburg, South Carolina; Wednesday, 12 p.m.
 EST

-BOTTOM LINE: UNC Greensboro visits Wofford after Donovan Atwell scored 21 points in UNC Greensboro’s 105-50 win over the Virginia-Lynchburg Dragons.
+BOTTOM LINE: UNC Greensboro faces Wofford after Donovan Atwell scored 21 points in UNC Greensboro’s 105-50 win over the Virginia-Lynchburg Dragons.

-The Terriers are 4-0 on their home court.
-Wofford averages 74.8 points while outscoring opponents by 4.0 points per game.
+The Terriers are 4-0 in home games.
+Wofford is ninth in the SoCon with 23.0 defensive rebounds per game led by Kyler Filewich averaging 5.8.

 The Spartans are 1-4 on the road.
-UNC Greensboro scores 74.4 points while outscoring opponents by 11.2 points per game.
+UNC Greensboro is 2-5 against opponents over .500.

-Wofford averages 9.4 made 3-pointers per game, 3.9 more made shots than the 5.5 per game UNC Greensboro allows.
-UNC Greensboro averages 9.8 made 3-pointers per game this season, 1.3 more made shots on average than the 8.5 per game Wofford gives up.
+Wofford makes 44.4% of its shots from the field this season, which is 6.3 percentage points higher than UNC Greensboro has allowed to its opponents (38.1%).
+UNC Greensboro averages 9.8 made 3-pointers per game this season, 1.3 more made shots on average than the 8.5 per game Wofford allows.

 The Terriers and Spartans meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Corey Tripp is averaging 13.4 points and 3.5 assists for the Terriers.
+TOP PERFORMERS: Corey Tripp is shooting 42.1% and averaging 13.4 points for the Terriers.

 LAST 10 GAMES: Terriers: 5-5, averaging 72.3 points, 34.1 rebounds, 16.3 assists, 6.1 steals and 2.4 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 71.4 points per game.